Modeling Language Variation and Universals: A Survey on Typological Linguistics for Natural Language Processing: Acknowledgments

 \subsection{Multilingual Representation Learning}

-The multilingual algorithms reviewed in \autoref{ssec:langtrasf} and \autoref{ssec:jointlearn} are facilitated by dense real-valued vector representations of words, known as multilingual word embeddings (MWEs).
+The multilingual algorithms reviewed in \autoref{ssec:langtrasf} and \autoref{ssec:jointlearn} are facilitated by dense real-valued vector representations of words, known as multilingual word embeddings.
 These can be learned from corpora and provide pivotal lexical features to several downstream NLP applications.
-In MWEs, similar words (regardless of the actual language) obtain similar representations.
-Various methods to generate MWEs have been developed.
+In multilingual word embeddings, similar words (regardless of the actual language) obtain similar representations.
+Various methods to generate multilingual word embeddings have been developed.
 We follow the classification proposed by \namecite{ruder2017survey}, whereas we refer the reader to \citet{upadhyay2016cross} for an empirical comparison.

-\textbf{Monolingual mapping} generates independent monolingual representations and subsequently learns a map between a source language and a target language based on a bilingual lexicon \cite{mikolov2013exploiting} or in an unsupervised fashion through adversarial networks \cite{conneau2017word}.
+\textbf{Monolingual mapping} generates independent monolingual representations and subsequently learns a linear map between a source language and a target language based on a bilingual lexicon \cite{mikolov2013exploiting} or in an unsupervised fashion through adversarial networks \cite{conneau2017word}.
 Alternatively, both spaces can be cast into a new, lower-dimensional space through canonical correlation analysis (CCA) based on dictionaries \cite{Ammar-2016} or word alignments \cite{guo2015cross}.
-Figure \ref{fig:bimap} shows how equivalent words in the separate semantic spaces of different languages \textit{X} and \textit{Y} can be re-orientated through a learned transformation \textbf{W}.

 \textbf{Pseudo-cross-lingual} approaches merge words with contexts of other languages and generate representations based on this mixed corpus.
 Substitutions are based on Wiktionary \citep{xiao2014distributed} or machine translation \cite{Gouws:2015naacl,duong2016learning}.
 Moreover, the mixed corpus can be produced by randomly shuffling words between aligned documents in two languages \citep{vulic2015bilingual}.